ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 Scope + boundaries

-Confirm device scope and regulatory expectations, define “done,” and lock the clause map + evidence map + owners.
+Confirm device scope and expectations, define “done,” and lock the clause map + evidence map + owners.

 QMS backbone + risk wiring